 America's most famous and diverse art museum was incorporated.
 It opened to the public and was located at Dodworth Building at 681 Fifth Avenue in New York.

 Oil paint was discovered

 Credit goes to the Flemish painter Jan van Eyck but in truth, oils were used before his time.
-Oil paint could be mixed more easily and applied in big strokes.
-This revolutionized the art scene.
+Oil paint can be mixed more easily and applied in big strokes.
+This revolutionizes the art scene.

 Venus of Hohle Fels

 This small ivory carving of a female figure was discovered in southwestern Germany and is believed to be one of the oldest pieces of art discovered so far.

 National Art Day FAQs

 What’s the best paint to use on canvas?